Syknapse/Contribute-To-This-Project/README.md

 ![Contributor Card](readme-only/card.PNG "Contributor Card")

 You are going to contribute a card just like this one to this project's web page.
-It will include your name, a photo, your Twitter handle, a short description, and 3 links to useful resources for web developers that you recommend.
+It will include your name, your Twitter handle, a short description, and 3 links to useful resources for web developers that you recommend.

 You will make a copy of the card template inside the HTML file and customise it with your own information.